-You should not engage a contractor until Council approval is granted.
+Please do not engage a contractor until Council approval is granted.
 Before lodging your application, you are welcome to Contact us and speak to a member of the Open Space Assets team.

-You should allow two weeks for the application process.
+Please allow two weeks for the application process.
 We may approve temporary access where:

 - there is an existing road or fire trail across the public open space

 - you have provided evidence of the contractor's public liability insurance for $20 million with a Certificate of Currency